lcp020620/ENGLISH-magnetic-field-simulator/README.md

 ---

 ## 🤝 Any Help is Welcome!
+This project is a one-person project developed to provide students with an academic tool to study magnetic fields for free.

-This project was born out of academic curiosity, and any feedback and assistance on these issues below is welcome!
+Any feedback and assistance on these issues below is welcome!

 1. **Magnetic field line visualization**: Need to visualize smooth lines, instead of dirty/unintuitive arrows.
 2. `.exe` **format packaging**: [PyInstaller](https://pyinstaller.org) crashes if I try to export this project into single `.exe` package.